 If you access our online books, journals and databases by visiting the Library Catalogue or Library webpages you will be recognised as a member of the University of Bath and asked to log in using your University username and password.
 Correctly entering these details will give you access to the resource.

-Kopernio is a browser plug-in that can be used with Chrome, Firefox or Opera browsers.
-Whenever Kopernio detects that you are viewing the details of a journal article, it will attempt to locate and deliver the PDF.
+EndNote Click (formerly known as Kopernio) is a browser plug-in that can be used with Chrome, Firefox or Opera browsers.
+Whenever EndNote Click detects that you are viewing the details of a journal article, it will attempt to locate and deliver the PDF.
 You don't need to be on the campus network to use it.
 It stores your University of Bath username and password in your browser.
-There is a link in Web of Science to Kopernio, where you can download the browser plug-in.
-Then you simply select the name of your university and enter your login details.
-Kopernio works in Google Scholar, Web of Science, Scopus and PubMed.
+You can download the browser plug-in then simply select the name of your university and enter your login details.
+EndNote Click works in Google Scholar, Web of Science, Scopus and PubMed as well as many academic publishers' websites.

 To access the fulltext of journal articles when using Google Scholar off-campus you need to set preferences on your computer.